 Are column and sheath silhouettes interchangeable?
 They are similar but definitely not identical.
 The key difference is that the latter is lighter and more seamless.
 The column gown is often given structure using fabrics like taffeta, brocade, or corded lace.
 The silhouette is tailor-made to flaunt a sleek and slender figure.
 So if you have an hourglass or athletic frame, don’t think twice before picking this one.

 If you’re searching for a style that has a ‘something old, something new’ quality to it, then this ankle-grazing silhouette is for you.
-The tea length wedding dress is the perfect middle ground—a marriage of fashion-forward and traditional sensibilities.
-Its characteristic vintage charm lends it added appeal.
-Bajaj feels that a tea-length dress is an unconventional choice, so it says a lot about the bride’s personality: “Brides opting for an intimate ceremony, a brunch wedding, or a simple but beautiful registry should choose this length.
-The beauty is that it can be easily recycled long after your wedding too.”
+The tea-length wedding dress is the perfect middle ground—a marriage of fashion-forward and traditional sensibilities.
+Its characteristic vintage charm lends added appeal.
+Bajaj feels that a tea-length dress is an unconventional choice, so it says a lot about the bride’s personality: “Brides opting for an intimate ceremony, a brunch wedding, or a simple-but-beautiful registry should choose this length.
+The beauty is that it can be easily recycled long after your wedding, too.”

 It’s a silhouette that you can dictate rather than the other way round—choose a length and flare that best enhances your body type.
 An added bonus is that you get to play up your accessories so that those crystal-studded stilettos can make it to your wedding album!

 What is the best wedding dress silhouette for plus-size brides?

 A-line wedding dresses are the most universally flattering with a nipped-in waist for shape and flared skirt for comfort.
 Trumpet styles offer the same benefits with a more body-skimming approach for those that wish to flaunt their curves.

 What is the best wedding dress silhouette for pregnant brides?